ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 ![Untitled](/assets/N-RedTeamCC/Untitled%2029.png)

 ### **SWIFT Simulated Fraudulent Transfer**
-We are one step away from our final goal and the last flag, ***Flag-20: Simulated fraudulent transfer made***.
+We are one step away from our final goal and the last flag

+- ***Flag-20: Simulated fraudulent transfer made***

 ```bash
 This is the final check!
 Please do not attempt this if you haven't completed all of the other flags.
 Once done, follow these steps: